 An electronic signature’s classification depends on its degree of authentication regarding the e-signer’s identity.
 Other important factors to consider include the value of the transaction to be approved and all relevant technical requirements

-Before moving further, let’s identify the two major categories of electronic signature:
+Before moving further, let’s identify the difference between digital and electronic Signatures:

 A basic electronic signature confirms the signer’s intent to sign by having them acknowledge the request and recording this action into the completed document.
 By contrast, a digital signature(1) uses a digital certificate(2) to authenticate the signer.
 A digital signature is a type of electronic signature by default since it includes the intent to sign.
 However, the reverse is not true.

 (1) The digital signature is based on a digital certificate.
 When applied, the e-signed PDF contains information to identify the signer as well as encrypted data guaranteeing document integrity.
 The digital signature can be displayed in the Acrobat Reader interface itself.
 Upon opening the PDF, the signature will be automatically approved, provided it is on the Adobe Approved Trust List (AATL).

 (2) This file includes the signer’s identity, name of the authority delivering the certificate, and key used for encryption.
 The certificate may be stored in a file (e.g. pfx), certificate store, HSM, or USB key.

 Does my electronic signature use a Digital Certificate?

 This straightforward question helps differentiate the two major categories.
 Let’s look closer at what your answer might tell you about your signature process: